lmcewen/lisamcewen.github.io/_pages/about.md

 Hello :)

-I am a Data Consultant in the Health and Biological Sciences.
-My passion for data science started during my PhD at the University of British Columbia where I used R programming to analyze genomic data to drive my research in epigenetics.
-I have worked with a variety of data types ranging from clinical data extracted from millions of patient electronic health records to RNA sequencing of case/control studies.
+I am a Clinical Informatics Data Scientist with [Helix](https://www.helix.com/), an exciting company working to advancing genomic medicine and personalized healthcare.
+I absolutely love my job and working with data to drive research and inform decision making in healthcare.
+My passion for clinical data science started during my PhD at the University of British Columbia where I used R programming to analyze epigenetic data to drive my research in aging.
+I have experience with a variety of data types ranging from clinical data extracted from millions of patient electronic health records to RNA sequencing of case/control studies.
 I thoroughly enjoy learning about and exploring new datasets to provide meaningful insights.

 ## Education